inbo/ipt-dcat/mapping.md

 ### URI

-URI for the IPT catalog will be `http://homepage-of-ipt#Catalog` (e.g. http://data.inbo.be/ipt#Catalog).
+The URI for the IPT catalog will be `http://homepage-of-ipt#Catalog` (e.g. http://data.inbo.be/ipt#Catalog).
 The URI will become dereferenceable using RDFa.
 In RDFa, a `rdfs:seeAlso` link will be given to a document which contains the entire DCAT feed.

 ### Concepts